yuloh/blog/content/posts/making-laravel-scout-64x-faster.md

 select * from `users` where `id` > :last_id order by `id` asc limit 500;
 ```

-With this technique the last page loads just as quickly as the first.
+With this technique the last page loads as quickly as the first.

 Laravel makes this effortless.
 Instead of calling `chunk` call the `chunkById` method ([added in 5.2](https://github.com/laravel/framework/pull/12861)).
-The query builder will add the where clause, the order by, and the limit for you.
+The query builder will add the where clause, the order by, and the limit.

 The API is exactly the same as `chunk`.
 As long as you aren't using any custom order by clauses it's a 4 character change.